conorheffron/nba-stats/SECURITY.md

 ## Reporting a Vulnerability

-Submit new issue or contact conorheffron.
+Submit new issue at [issues](https://github.com/cph33/nba-stats/issues) or contact conorheffron.